-10.1 The proposals will require the removal of a line of maturing Leyland Cypress trees on the south-western boundary and a Leyland Cypress from the southern boundary.
+10.1 The proposals will require the removal of one small Cypress.
 There is little justification for replacement planting; however, if the Council disagree with this assessment, replacement planting can be secured by way of condition.

-10.2 The retained / third-party trees will be protected using up-to-date methodology and guidance provided by the current British Standards (BS 5837:2012).
+10.2 The retained trees will be protected using up-to-date methodology and guidance provided by the current British Standards (BS 5837:2012).
 To this end, a site-specific AMS and TPP have been provided.
 These are found in Section 11 and Appendix 9 respectively.